-A1-A4 are delivered by online interactive learning materials in Moodle, backed by telephone and email support, twice weekly online seminars within the postgraduate virtual learning environment (Moodle), a study support information pack, together with optional attendance at annual Study School.
-The open learning materials provided will encourage ongoing analysis and reflection on course content, competing interpretations and experiences and will enable B1-B5 to be achieved.
+A1-A6 are delivered by distance learning using online interactive learning materials (in Moodle), backed by telephone and e-mail support, online seminars within the postgraduate Moodle site with optional attendance at annual Study School and at the start of year 2 of studies a Research Study Day.

+The open learning materials provided will encourage ongoing analysis and reflection on course content, competing interpretations and experiences and will enable B1-B6 to be achieved.
 Example activities include email and telephone tutor interaction and online interaction.

-Open learning materials encourage students to relate the concepts and theories in question to their workplace and experience.
-Online seminars will provide opportunities for the exploration of the relationship between course content and practical situations with other students in diverse contexts around the world, as well as on-campus and will enable C1-C6 to be achieved.
-All students on the course will be encouraged to network with each other via the course-level Moodle site, and unit-level Moodle sites, to develop informal student study-groups.
+Online and linked learning materials will encourage students to relate the concepts and theories in question to their workplace and experience.
+Online seminars will provide opportunities for the exploration of the relationship between course content and practical situations with other students in diverse contexts around the world and as well as on-campus and will enable C1-C5 to be achieved.

+All students will be encouraged to network with each other via the Postgraduate Online Learning Centre and to develop informal student study-groups.
 This will provide opportunities for direct exchange of information and experiences from a diverse range of agencies and countries.

-Coursework assignments will expect students to locate appropriate materials from a range of sources (directed and undirected), to evaluate their utility, accuracy and currency and to use them to communicate effectively in a wide range of written and discursive formats (D1-D6).
-All assignments must be word-processed and students are expected to seek academic and technical sources of help and advice from a number of sources at different stages of the programme (D2-D4).
-All students are required to take personal responsibility for their learning throughout and to plan and deliver assignments within a framework of paced-study and appropriate deadlines (D6).
+Coursework assignments will expect students to locate appropriate materials from a range of sources to evaluate their utility, accuracy and currency and to use them to communicate effectively in a wide range of written and discursive formats (D1-D6).
+All assignments must be word-processed and students are expected to seek academic and technical sources of help and advice from a number of sources at different stages of the programme (D2-D5).
+All students are required to take personal responsibility for their learning throughout and to plan and deliver assignments within a framework of paced-study and appropriate deadlines (D7).